IdealisticAI/Documentation/BigManage.md

 ### Removing a comment from the selected case
 > Remove a comment from the currently selected case by specifying the comment ID.
 For example, you could tell BigManage: “Remove comment 42 from the selected case.”
 ### Adding an employee to the selected case
-> Add a user to the participants of the currently selected case by specifying their account name, email or ID.
+> Add an employee to the participants of the currently selected case by specifying their name, email or ID.
 You can also optionally provide a justification.
 For example, you could tell BigManage: “Add employee 1023 to the selected case with justification: project requirement.”
 ### Removing an employee from the selected case
-> Remove a user from the participants of the currently selected case by specifying their account name, email or ID.
+> Remove an employee from the participants of the currently selected case by specifying their name, email or ID.
 You can also optionally provide a justification.
 For example, you could tell BigManage: “Remove employee 1023 from the selected case with justification: reassignment.”
 ### Attaching a customer to the selected case
 > Attach a customer to the currently selected case by specifying the customer’s name or ID.
 You can also optionally provide a justification.
 For example, you could tell BigManage: “Attach customer 5021 to the selected case with justification: important update.”
 ### Detaching a customer from the selected case